philippoo66/optolink-splitter/README.md

 For automatic startup, set up a service.
 See the [Wiki Guide](https://github.com/philippoo66/optolink-splitter/wiki/120-optolinkvs2_switch-automatisch-starten).

 ## Updating to a new Version
-If you want to upddate your installation to a new version, the recommended way is to
+If you want to update your installation to a new version, the recommended way is to
 - make a backup copy of your current installation (folder)
 - from the new version repo, clone **all files except settings_ini.py** into your original folder (replace existing files)
 - check the [version log](https://github.com/philippoo66/optolink-splitter/wiki/990-Version-Log) for added or changed entries in the settings_ini and apply (only) those changes to your existing settings_ini.py

-Even though I promise to note required changes carefully in the version log from now on, after an update it is always a good practice to start the splitter once in the console (`python optolinkvs2_switch.py`, remember to run your virtual environment) since in the console you get quite detailed error messages _if_ some would be wrong/missing.
+Even though I promise to note required changes carefully in the version log from now on, after an update it is always a good practice to start the splitter once in the console (`python optolinkvs2_switch.py`, remember to run your virtual environment) since in the console you get quite detailed error messages _if_ some would be wrong or missing.

 ## :electric_plug: Connecting Optolink & Vitoconnect
 ### Parallel use with Vitoconnect / ViCare App